 After installing Apache (HTTPD) on CentOS Stream, you might notice that the firewall doesn’t include preconfigured rules for standard ports 80 and 443.
 You must configure these firewall rules before moving forward to improve the security of your web application.

-Use the firewall-cmd tool, CentOS Stream’s default firewall management utility, to set the firewall rules.
-The rules you need to configure will vary based on the specific ports you intend to use.
+Set the firewall rules using the firewall-cmd tool, CentOS Stream’s default firewall management utility.
+The rules you need to configure will vary depending on the ports you intend to use.
 However, we list all critical options in the following steps.

 We will run the first two commands to open ports 80 and 443.
 These ports handle incoming HTTP and HTTPS traffic, respectively.